 One thing I could not get right in Madrid last year was timing.
 The city shuts down between 2 PM to 5 PM for siesta.
 The ensuing photographs document the places I attempted to visit within a couple days, some with more success than others.
-Thank you to The Fluffy Family (Tom, Pamela, Claire and Fluffy) for walking this New York senseless to take in the sights.
+Thank you to The Fluffy Family (Tom, Pamela, Claire and Fluffy) for walking this New Yorker senseless to take in the sights.

 Palacio de Cristal/Crystal Palace: a glass and iron greenhouse built in 1887 in Buen Retiro Park for the Exposition of the Philippines.
 Photo by Julia Crowe.

 I wanted to see this up close because every photograph I’ve found online has it shimmering like a prism.
 Just my luck to land an overcast day.
 Photo by Julia Crowe.

 Conde Hermanos Guitars.
 Oops, closed.
 Photo by Julia Crowe.

 Jose Ramirez Guitars.
 Really hard to find.
 Closed!
 Photo by Julia Crowe.

 Wrong time o’clock.
 Photo by Julia Crowe.

 Flamenco fans, anyone?
 Come back later.
 Photo by Julia Crowe.